keiyuasa/sinatra/README.md

 # Sinatra program for Fluc

 ### Files
-api.rb;  Ruby Program with Sinatra to provide Restful APIs for Restaurant
+*api.rb;  Ruby Program with Sinatra to provide Restful APIs for Restaurant
-app.rb:  Ruby Program with Sinatra to put some data into the Mongo DB
+*app.rb:  Ruby Program with Sinatra to put some data into the Mongo DB
-mongoid.yml:  Connector to Mongo DB
+*mongoid.yml:  Connector to Mongo DB
-Gemfile:  Ruby file for executing api.rb and app.rb
+*Gemfile:  Ruby file for executing api.rb and app.rb
-vendor:  required
+*vendor:  Library

 ### How to Run